 Managing custom attributes

-To manage your attributes please head to Data platform > Custom attributes
+To manage your attributes navigate to Data platform > Custom attributes

 In the attributes manager you can see the following data: